guiparmezani/education-one/wp-content/plugins/really-simple-ssl/readme.txt

 * All incoming requests are redirected to https.
 Default with an internal WordPress redirect, but you can also enable a .htaccess redirect.
 * The siteurl and homeurl are changed to https.
 * Your insecure content is fixed by replacing all http:// URL's with https://, except hyperlinks to other domains.
 Dynamically, so no database changes are made (except for the siteurl and homeurl).
+* Cookies set with PHP are set securely, by setting them with the httpOnly flag

-Check out other plugins developed by Really Simple Plugins as well: [Complianz](https://wordpress.org/plugins/complianz-gdpr/), [Zip Recipes](https://wordpress.org/plugins/zip-recipes/) and [WP Search Insights](https://wordpress.org/plugins/wp-search-insights/).
+Check out other plugins developed by Really Simple Plugins as well: [Complianz](https://wordpress.org/plugins/complianz-gdpr/) and [Zip Recipes](https://wordpress.org/plugins/zip-recipes/).

 [contact](https://www.really-simple-ssl.com/contact/) me if you have any questions, issues, or suggestions.
 Really Simple SSL is developed by [Really Simple Plugins](https://www.really-simple-plugins.com).